Germany to hold 2017 climate talks with Fiji as host: source

-BERLIN Next year's international conference on climate change will likely be held in Germany with the small island nation of Fiji as the official host, a delegation source told Reuters on Wednesday.
+BERLIN (Reuters) - Next year's international conference on climate change will likely be held in Germany with the small island nation of Fiji as the official host, a delegation source told Reuters on Wednesday.

 Such a proposal is currently being circulated and is due to be finalised at the U.N. climate talks currently being held in Morocco, the source said.